Cross-posted at The Western Right, Right Michigan, and Red Racing Horses. This post was last updated on August 20, 2018.

 Former state senator Mike Bishop of NE Oakland beat state rep. Tom McMillin 60-40 in the 2014 Republican primary to replace retiring congressman Mike Rogers.
 Bishop defeated Macomb County assistant prosecutor Suzanna Shkreli in 2016.
 He defeated Lokesh Kumar in the R primary.
 Former DOD official Elissa Slotkin won the D nomination over professor Christopher Smith.

 District 9 (S Macomb, Royal Oak, Bloomfield) Safe democrat.

 CD12: 34-62 CD14: 36-60 CD16: 37-58 McCain: 40.4 Romney: 41.8 Trump 43.7

 Democrat Sander Levin, who has represented this district since 1982, is retiring.
-D candidates include his son Andy Levin, progressive state rep Ellen Lipton (08-14), and Martin Brook.
+His son Andy Levin defeated progressive state rep Ellen Lipton (08-14) and Martin Brook for the D nomination.
 Macomb state sen. (10-18) Steve Beida withdrew at the last minute, depriving Macomb Ds of the chance to elect one of their own.
 Businesswoman Candius Stearns is the R candidate.

 District 10 (N Macomb, the Thumb) Safe Republican.

 CD12: 69-30 CD14: 69-29 CD16: 63-32 McCain: 50 Romney: 55.2 Trump 63.8